infinum/frontend-handbook/React/React hooks.md

 }
 ```

-if you don't provide dependency array at all `useEffect` will be called on `mount` and every `update`.
+If you don't provide a dependency array at all, `useEffect` will be called on `mount` and on each `update`.
-For example, this could be used for storing previous value or you want to send an event to an analytics service on each state change.
+For example, this could be used for storing previous values or sending events to an analytics service on each state change.

 ```jsx
 export const MyComponent: FC = () => {